-The following steps are required to adjust the cost bases of your units in MIT(I) and MIT(II) and to calculate the cost bases of your units in SRT and shares in SRL.
+The following steps are required to adjust the cost bases of your units in MIT(I) and MIT(II). to calculate the cost bases of your units in SRT and shares in SRL, to establish the acquisition dates for CGT purposes of your units in SRT and your shares in SRL, and to work out any capital gains which arose on the in-specie distribution which will or may have to be included in your income tax return for the tax year in which the demerger occurred.